StaterZ/PortalMouse/MouseControllerThing/Documentation.md

 }
 ```
 <br></br>
-## A 3 screen 1080p setup where the left monitor maps the first half of pixels to a upper right screen and the other half to a lower right screen
+## A 3 screen setup where a large monitor maps the upper half of an edge to a upper right screen and the lower half to a lower right screen, with a 100 pixel vertical link between these smaller screens
 ```json
 {
 	"mappings": [